 In order to be in compliance with COVID-related AHS regulations, the Centre has made the following modification to its SS program:

 - Families are able to choose between virtual or in-person visits (or a combination)

 - All staff are trained in the appropriate use of personal protective equipment (PPE), physical distancing, and other COVID-related safety measures

 - Mandatory daily COVID screening for all families receiving any in-person services (center or home-based)

 - Mandatory daily COVID screening for all staff providing any in-person services or coming into the Centre

-- Prohibition on any type of in-person service delivery if a staff or family member does not pass the COVID screener
+- Prohibition on any in-person service delivery if a staff or family member does not pass the COVID screener

 - Mandatory masking when at the Centre or in a home-based situation where staff or family members are within 6 feet of each other or within the same room (masking is optional for children and is a family decision)

 - Access to the Centre by appointment only

 - The majority of staff are working from home to limit peer-to-peer and family-to-family exposure

 For virtual visits, the Centre is able to offer secure and encrypted video conferencing solutions along with traditional phone and email support.
 This is the safest option and is strongly encouraged whenever possible.
 The majority of SS families are currently receiving some portion of their services via secure video links.

 These rules are subject to change based on direction from the Chief Medical Officer of Health in Alberta.
 Your patience and understanding are deeply appreciated.